Adventure Motorcycle Reviews by Motorcycle Travellers

 - It should be comfortable, with good ground clearance yet easy to ride, and easy to protect in case of a crash.

-- Lightweight is also important so you can pick it up and move it about with ease.
+- Lightweight is also important so you can pick it up and move it about with ease if you’re riding off-road.

 - You’ve got to love riding it.

-For more detailed info on choosing the right adventure bike for you, check out our dedicated guide below.
+For more detailed info on how to choose the right adventure bike for you, check out our dedicated guide and also have a look at our best adventure bike guide for what’s on offer.

 No. Of course not.
 You can travel on whatever motorcycle you like.
 That’s not to say the BMW R1200GS isn’t a phenomenal bike, because it definitely is.
 Although, I’ve always preferred the Ducati Multistrada Enduro – but that’s another story.
 The GS is a very popular bike and actually quite capable off-road despite its size (you’ll know what I mean if you visit the BMW Off-Road Skills School in Wales – check out our Adventure Bike Training Schools Finder for more info).